integrations/terraform-provider-github/website/docs/r/branch_protection_v3.html.markdown

 * `branch` - (Required) The Git branch to protect.
 * `enforce_admins` - (Optional) Boolean, setting this to `true` enforces status checks for repository administrators.
 * `require_signed_commits` - (Optional) Boolean, setting this to `true` requires all commits to be signed with GPG.
+* `require_conversation_resolution` - (Optional) Boolean, setting this to `true` requires all conversations on code must be resolved before a pull request can be merged.
 * `required_status_checks` - (Optional) Enforce restrictions for required status checks.
 See [Required Status Checks](#required-status-checks) below for details.
 * `required_pull_request_reviews` - (Optional) Enforce restrictions for pull request reviews.
 See [Required Pull Request Reviews](#required-pull-request-reviews) below for details.
 * `restrictions` - (Optional) Enforce restrictions for the users and teams that may push to the branch.
 See [Restrictions](#restrictions) below for details.